jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5a.md

 Whatever pleases the eye is beautiful.
 Whatever soothes the ear is harmonious.
 The very essence of each of those qualities consists in its being fitted to please the sense to which it is addressed.
-In the same way, it belongs to our moral faculties to determine= when the ear should be soothed, when the eye should be indulged, when the taste should be gratified, and
+In the same way, it belongs to our moral faculties to determine: when the ear should be soothed, when the eye should be indulged, when the taste should be gratified, and